 Currently, there is no test method to test metal-on-metal hip articulations in regimes beyond a simple walking cycle.
 Work needs to start on developing a standard.
 This guide will promote standardization while it helps to guide the development of appropriate methods.
 Eventually, it should be adopted by the US FDA.

-high demand wear; metal on metal; hip simulator testing third-body wear; insert/shell angle
+Keywordshigh-demand wear; metal-on-metal; ceramic-on-ceramic; hard-on-hard; hip simulator testing; third-body wear; insert/shell angle

 The title and scope are in draft form and are under development within this ASTM Committee.Back to Top

 Withdrawn From Balloting